 You could be forgiven for not knowing what skyrunning is.
 However, if you're fit, active and looking for a challenge, this niche mountain running activity is well worth trying out.
 It offers runners the opportunity to take their running to the next level, whilst experiencing spectacular scenery and mountain landscapes.

-We asked Dean Russell, owner of Adventure Awaits, and active skyrunner to explain more…
+We asked Dean Russell, our Skyrunning host, and active trail runner to explain more…